You see people making big changes in their life and wonder if you can change your life in less than a year.

 After starting the Master’s program, I realized I didn’t love business and thought, “Danielle, who are you?”

 Once you ask that question, don’t be afraid of the answer!

 The day the answer came, my husband was out of town, and my abandonment issues had kicked in.

 To top it off, I wasn’t feeling fulfilled at work.

 One morning, I stumbled across an article about acedia, which felt like they had written it for me.

 The author, Benjamin Sledge, speaks about the good and bad news of realizing you are suffering from acedia and not depression:

-When I saw this article, I felt inspired to go for a walk and think.
+When I saw this article, I felt inspired to take a walk and think.